 - demonstrated success in research

 The major subject then writes a statement regarding your admission to the board of the Hanken PhD Programme.
 The board of the Hanken PhD Programme evaluates your application based on the information you have given, and based on the statement by the major subject.
 The board of the PhD Programme gives a statement regarding your application.
 A decision based on the statement is then presented to the Rector.

-The Rector will make the decision concerning admission
+The Rector will make the final decision concerning admission.

 The admission results will be released on average 6-7 weeks from the application deadline.
 The applicants will be notified immediately via e-mail and letter.